emeth-/Clipbox/README.txt

 - control + shift + c = Clipbox Copy (sends control + c to foremost window, sends as paste)
 - control + shift + v = Clipbox Paste (loads whatever your last clipbox copy was into your clipboard, sends control + v to foremost window)
 - control + shift + r = Recent Pastes (shows list of all pastes you have pending)
-- control + shift + x = Grabs rectangular screenshot that you specify, stores in clipboard, sends paste

 **Mutations of Clipbox Copy**
 - control + shift + a = Public Copy (puts a URL in your clipboard for you to share)